zmkfirmware/zmk/docs/docs/behaviors/layers.md

 ## Toggle Layer

-The "toggle layer" behavior enables a layer until the layer is manually disabled.
+The "toggle layer" behavior enables a layer if it is currently disabled, or disables it if enabled.

 ### Behavior Binding